vanderlanth/npm-gulp-img/README.md

 (Make sure [imageMagick](http://www.imagemagick.org/script/binary-releases.php) is installed on your computer)

 1. Add your images in "src-img"
-2. In your console, type "npm istall"
+2. In your console, type "npm install"
 3. Then, to generate your images, type "sudo gulp images"
 4. Your images will be generate in four sizes in the file "build-img"